-If necessary the SENCO/Child Protection Officer will liaise with external agencies, to support and guide the progress of each child.
-They may, for example, discuss the needs of a child with behaviour support services.
+If necessary the school will liaise with external agencies, to support and guide the progress of each child.
+They may, for example, discuss the needs of a child with behaviour support services and request support.

 The role of the Head teacher